ModusCreateOrg/capsule/README.md

 - The CI infrastructure for Capsule will be evolving soon to use codepipeline to execute several integration tests the cloudformation templates and the cli with different node versions.
 - Add in CloudTrail support for debugging

+## Advanced Options

+Capsule comes with a number of advanced options.
+These allow:

+1. A more granular deployment process
+2. Overridding default settings in the capsule.json with command line values

+To read me please check out the documentation here.

+### Templates

+To learn more about the CloudFormation templates that make up a portion of the capsule project please refer to the template documentation here.

 ## Modus Create